vmware-archive/trace-cruncher/README.md

 ### Prerequisites

-Trace-Cruncher has the following external dependencies: libtraceevent, libtracefs, KernelShark, Json-C, Cython, NumPy.
+Trace-Cruncher has the following external dependencies: libtraceevent, libtracefs, trace-cmd, KernelShark, Json-C, Cython, NumPy.

 1.1 In order to install all packages on Ubuntu do the following: